|

 issue was:

-134 Wasp Mk II and 73 Wasp Mk IIC had been delivered (of an established
+134 Wasp Mk II and 73 Wasp Mk IIC had been delivered (or 207 total of an established

 strength throughout Canadian formations of First Canadian Army serving